Leased Car Insurance Requirements: What Coverage You Need & Costs

 Pros

-• Repair minor damage at independent shops
+• Repair minor damage at independent shops to save money

 Cons

-• Insurance claims may affect future premiums
+• At-fault insurance claims may raise future premiums

 • Multiple small damages can accumulate quickly